Quantum field theory of physical and purely virtual particles in a finite interval of time on a compact space manifold: diagrams, amplitudes and unitarity: Purely virtual particles

-but then we would not know how to reconstruct $U_{\text{ph}}(t,t^{\prime })$ from it.
+depends on both $t$ and $t^{\prime }$.
+Then we would not know how to reconstruct $U_{\text{ph}}(t,t^{\prime })$ from it.
 The time-ordered exponential cannot be the right answer, since time ordering does not apply to the diagrammatics of purely virtual particles \cite{PVP20}.

-The question might have no answer, or multiple answers: each candidate Hamiltonian, such as (\ref{h1}) or (\ref{hh}), must be equipped with a procedure to reconstruct the evolution operator $U_{\text{ph}}(t_{\text{f} },t_{\text{i}})$ from it.
+The question might have no answer, or multiple answers: each candidate Hamiltonian, such as (\ref{h1}), must be equipped with a procedure to reconstruct the evolution operator $U_{\text{ph}}(t_{\text{f}},t_{\text{i}})$ from it.
 What is the correct definition of energy, then?
 And what is the fate of energy conservation?
 What we can say at present is that energy is conserved at $\tau =\infty $, and is approximately conserved any time $\tau $ is longer enough than the duration $\Delta t$ of the interactions, as well as when $\tau $ is longer than $1/m_{\text{pv}}$, where $m_{\text{pv}}$ is the mass of the lightest purely virtual particle.
 When $\tau $ violates these restrictions, micro violations are not excluded: the energy might be conserved only upon averaging on time.

 Be that as it may, the answer to this and any other question is encoded into the unitary evolution operator $U_{\text{ph}}(t_{\text{f}},t_{\text{i}})$.
 From a strictly physical point of view, $U_{\text{ph}}(t_{\text{f}},t_{\text{ i}})$ is everything we need: it allows us to make (and hopefully test) physical predictions for processes between arbitrary initial and final states, with arbitrary initial and final times $t_{\text{i}}$ and $t_{\text{f }}$, and arbitrary boundary conditions (\ref{bou}).